 There appears to be no let-up in the continual stream of data breaches, and if anything, they are increasing in frequency and severity.
 According to a recent Risk Based Security Report, the first six months of 2020 have already seen a staggering 8.4 billion records exposed.

-The consequences of a data breach have become all too real, and many organisations are now acutely aware of the damage that could result from a costly breach.
+The long term consequences of a data breach have become all too real, and many organisations are now acutely aware of the damage that could result from a costly breach.
 The fines imposed on British Airways and Marriot highlight just how seriously the ICO intends to take GDPR violations going forward.

 How are breached organisations affected?